ZIMBABYE – The Trip

 Natural History Museum of Zimbabwe.
 Geology, natural history, the Khami Ruins and stuffed animals. $5

 Nesbitt Castle.
 I saw this on day 3 on my way from Bulawayo to Great Zimbabwe.
-Built in 1912, it is a true castle – stone 2-story, crenellated roof line, turrets and an interior little different from when first built.
-The hotel portion is under renovation, but the events venue and bar are open.
+Built-in 1912, it is a true castle – stone 2-story, crenellated roof line, turrets and an interior little different from when first built.
+The hotel portion is under renovation, but the event venue and bar are open.
 I walked all around with no one in sight.
-The main lobby is full of mounted animals including an elephant and a crocodile.
+The main lobby was full of mounted animals including an elephant and a crocodile.
 There is a board room, lounge/bar, all looking like they were from the 1930s.
 It was purchased by the Nesbitt family and is still owned by them.
 Free

 I went to Khami ruins.

 Khami Ruins National Monument WHS Khami, which developed after the capital of Great Zimbabwe had been abandoned in the mid-16th century.
-Khami was a major centre for trade over a long period of time.
+Khami was a major centre for trade for a long time.

 22 km from the City of Bulawayo on a 1300 m hilltop downstream from a dam built during 1928-1929, covers an area of about 108 ha, spread over a distance of about 2 km from the Passage Ruin to the North Ruin.